All Episodes

 Everybody else that's not a real fan is watching this.

-Ew, look at the flame and the muck and the feel.
+Ew, look at the flame and the muck in the field.

-Those of us that play golf on uh on wet golf course happens all the time.
+Those of us that play golf on wet golf course, it happens all the time.

-Uh but at any rate, football is a game meant to be played outdoors, on grass, in the elements.
+But at any rate, football is a game meant to be played outdoors on grass in the elements, whatever they are.

-Well, I don't know about the Dolphins, but I mean, these are these are these are the best people to capable of qualify to play pro football in this country.
+I don't know about the Dolphins, but I mean, these are the best people capable of qualifying to play pro football in this country.

-Uh and they were tested last night with uh with things they don't normally get tested.
+And they were tested last night with things they don't normally get tested.

 These are professionals.

-You know, I wouldn't want to watch a high school game in net mess, and I certainly wouldn't want to watch a college game in net mess, but the professionals, yes.
+You know, I wouldn't want to watch a high school game in that mess, and I certainly wouldn't want to watch a college game in that mess, but the professionals, yes.

-And I just I was I was mesmerized by it to find out who would be able to overcome the elements uh and and uh and win the game.
+And I just, I was mesmerized by it to find out who would be able to overcome the elements and win the game.

-And of course, uh at the end it was the Pittsburgh Stalors who uh who pulled it out.
+And, of course, at the end, it was the Pittsburgh Steelers who pulled it out.

 I was a little scared during this game.

-We're we're we're playing rookie quarterback starting his second game.
+We're playing rookie quarterback starting his second game.

 Our offensive line for the Steelers was practically non-existent last night.